-The Swiss watchmaker has recently introduced a scaled-down version of its Malton Coussin family of cushion-shaped watches.
-Re-designed in smaller size and better proportions specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
-M022.12.39.12) watch is even more laconic, compact, and even features a very attractive design for a piece that costs less than €600.
+The Swiss watchmaker has recently introduced a scaled-down version of its cushion-shaped Malton Coussin family.
+Re-designed in a smaller size and better proportions specifically for women, the Marvin Malton Mini-Cushion Moonphase (Ref.
+M022.12.39.12) is even more laconic, compact, and features an attractive design for a piece that costs less than €600.

 Of course, the guilloche-style pattern on the chapter ring looks simply stamped and the hands, as well the three Arabic numerals, are probably not heat-blued, but anodized for the sake of cost-cutting.
 However, while not offering much in terms of high watchmaking, the wristwatch does the job: it looks great and delivers on its promises.